People

 • Nichola Naylor

-• Public Health England, Economist / Honorary contract at LSHTM
+• Now at Public Health England, Economist / Honorary contract at LSHTM

 • Research Fellow (2018 - 2020), based at LSHTM